SumaiaSorna/portfolio-html-css/README.md

-# portfolio-html-css
+# Portfolio-html-css

 ## Description

-highlighting my skills and strongest work in this portfolio, that shows how my critical thinking skills have evolved over the course of the program.
+I highlighted my skills through different projects in this portfolio.

 ## Deployed URL

-You can view the GitHub pages deployed application [here](https://sumaiasorna.github.io/portfolio-html-css/)
+You can view the GitHub page deployed application [here](https://sumaiasorna.github.io/portfolio-html-css/)

 ## Technologies Used